-Choosing the best student tablet isn't always easy.
+The best student tablet is the one that helps you stay on top of your schoolwork without draining your wallet.
 Screen size, portability, and price are just a few of the major factors to consider when shopping for the best tablets.
-Just because you or your favorite student may be back to school doesn't mean now isn't a great time for an upgrade.

 From the elementary school student who'll be using their first tablet to the college student who needs a tablet that's good for both work and play, below you'll find our top picks for the best student tablet to buy right now.